-- a.
-If in the judgment of the department the criteria adopted by the Faculty Senate for rank-to-rank promotion (see Section 230.04) do not meet the unique needs of the department, the department may follow this procedure: - 1.
-Submit its own set of criteria to the Academic Faculty Affairs Committee as an exception to the faculty criteria, taking care to provide documentation and justification warranting the granting of an exception. - 2.
-The Academic Faculty Affairs Committee shall consider the criteria as an exception to the faculty criteria (Section 230.04) and shall submit the alternate criteria to the Senate for consideration. - 3.
+1. Submit its own set of criteria to the Academic Faculty Affairs Committee as an exception to the faculty criteria, taking care to provide documentation and justification warranting the granting of an exception.

+- 2. The Academic Faculty Affairs Committee shall consider the criteria as an exception to the faculty criteria (Section 220.07.E) and shall submit the alternate criteria to the Senate for consideration. - 3.
 By majority vote the Senate may recommend that the president consider accepting the department's criteria as a necessary and comparable substitute for the faculty criteria for rank-to-rank promotion. - 4.
-The president will meet with representatives of the department in question (as well as with as s/he deems necessary) and discuss the reasons for the alternate criteria.
-If the president should decide to accept the department's alternate criteria for promotion, s/he should so inform the Senate and these would become the basis for all recommendations on rank-to-rank promotions for that department, by the department committee, department chair, school or committee, school dean and provost.
+The president will meet with representatives of the department in question (as well as anyone else they deem necessary) and discuss the reasons for the alternate criteria.
+If the president should decide to accept the department's alternate criteria for promotion, they should so inform the Senate and these would become the basis for all recommendations on rank-to-rank promotions for that department, by the department committee, department chair, school or committee, school dean and provost. - c.
+If the Academic Faculty Affairs Committee finds a department's personnel policies to be in violation of the SUNY Cortland Handbook, the Policies of the Board of Trustees, or the Agreement between the State and the bargaining agent, the Academic Faculty Affairs Committee shall indicate the specific points of violation after which the department shall revise its personnel policies and resubmit them to the Academic Faculty Affairs Committee for approval. - d.
+Department personnel policies are kept on file in the office of the appropriate dean and of the provost.

-3. Departmental Policies and Procedures
+D. Departmental Personnel Policies and Procedures

-- a.
-Departmental policies and procedures shall be clear as to the basic procedures the department plans to observe in making personnel decisions, and shall observe all the procedures for due process established in the College Handbook to protect the rights of individual faculty members. - b.
-The specific criteria developed by the department shall include some definition of those matters which the department principally considers in making its recommendations. - c.
-The policies, procedures and criteria shall reflect due regard for the character and needs of the College and department and shall be offered as indicative and descriptive rather than narrowly binding. - d.
-These policies, procedures and criteria shall be approved by the respective department through secret ballot and majority vote of the voting members of the department as defined by the Board of Trustees Policies and College Handbook. - e.
-These policies, procedures, and criteria shall be reaffirmed or revised at least once every three years by the department through secret ballot and majority vote of the voting members.
-After revision of the policies, procedures, and criteria, the department chair shall submit such revisions to the Faculty Affairs Committee for its approval. - f.
-All departments shall include, within their personnel policies, provisions concerning eligibility to vote, in all departmental actions provided for in their department personnel policies and procedures, by members of the department who are on leave of absence, sabbatical leave, or other recognized forms of leave.
-Each department shall forward to the Faculty Affairs Committee said provisions.
-(Approved by the Faculty Senate, Nov.
-28, 1995 and by President Taylor, Dec.
-4, 1995) - g.
+- 1. Departmental personnel policies and procedures shall be clear as to the basic procedures the department observes in making personnel decisions. - 2.
+The specific criteria developed by the department shall include some definition of those matters which the department principally considers in making its recommendations. - 3.
+The policies, procedures and criteria shall reflect due regard for the character and needs of the university and department and shall be offered as indicative and descriptive rather than narrowly binding. - 4.
+These policies, procedures and criteria shall be approved by the respective department by the department approved voting procedures of the faculty of academic rank. - 5.
+These policies, procedures, and criteria shall be reaffirmed or revised at least once every three years by the department approved voting procedures.
+After revision of the policies, procedures, and criteria, the department chair shall submit such revisions to the Academic Faculty Affairs Committee for its approval. - 6.
+If the Academic Faculty Affairs Committee determines that a department's policies are not in compliance, they may refer the matter to the Senate. - 7.
 Copies of these policies, procedures, and criteria when reaffirmed or revised, shall be issued to all members of the department, the school personnel committee, the dean, the provost and the president.